Notify the school of your child’s absence by either calling the Attendance Office, sending a fax or emailing.

 Fifteen consecutive excused or unexcused absences will result in the student being withdrawn from school.
 After 10 total absences, a doctor’s note may be required for any additional absences to be excused.

-Synrevoice™, the automated telephone absence notification system, will call the home of any W-L student who is absent from one or more classes.
+The automated telephone absence notification system will call the home of any W-L student who is absent without an approved excuse from one or more classes.

 Make-Up Work Policy